Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Introduction

+The underlying causes of GPT models' underperformance on automatic summarization metrics remain poorly understood.
+Human summarization is a complex cognitive process that involves understanding, condensing, and conveying essential information while adhering to specific guidelines.
+Given that human annotators have to follow these guidelines when creating reference summaries, we speculate that the performance discrepancy could be attributed to the lack of explicit summarization instructions tailored to specific communication goals during model prompting.
+This is particularly critical for dialogue summarization, where targeted communication goals play a significant role.

-While dialogue summarization is a well-established task, its task formulation is still subject to discussion in the linguistic and NLP communities, which has prevented a consensual definition of what a dialogue summarization should look like \citep{guo-etal-2022-questioning}.
-The choice of how dialogue summarization should be performed is influenced by specific communication objectives, which may differ among various scenarios such as meeting, customer service, or social conversations, etc. As a result, each dataset might have unique summarization requirements aligned with its distinct communication goals.
-A review of guidelines for several major dialogue summarization datasets reveals that these corpora outline their objectives for creating reference summaries, and that different summary criteria are applied to each corpus \citep{zhou2023evaluating}.
-For example, in the case of customer service corpora, while TWEETSUMM \citep{feigenblat-etal-2021-tweetsumm-dialog} offers both extractive and abstractive summaries, CSDS \citep{lin-etal-2021-csds} provides three distinct summaries for each dialogue: an overall summary and two role-oriented summaries (user and agent).
-It is therefore reasonable to use task-specific guidelines as instructions for LLMs.
+Even though dialogue summarization is a well-established task, it remains challenging due to the absence of a consensus for what constitutes an ideal dialogue summary~\citep{guo-etal-2022-questioning}.
+The approach to dialogue summarization is heavily influenced by specific communication objectives, which vary across different contexts such as meetings, or customer service interactions.
+A review of guidelines from major dialogue summarization datasets reveals that each corpus defines its own set of objectives for creating reference summaries, applying different summary criteria to meet specific needs~\citep{zhou-etal-2024-psentscore}.
+For instance, in the context of customer service, while TWEETSUMM~\citep{feigenblat-etal-2021-tweetsumm-dialog} offers both extractive and abstractive summaries, CSDS~\citep{lin-etal-2021-csds} provides three distinct summaries for each dialogue: an overall summary and two role-oriented summaries (user and agent).

-In this study, we aim to investigate the capacity of GPT models to effectively follow human summarization guidelines given to annotators to write reference summaries.
-To this end, we tested \chatgpt{} and \gptfour{} with different prompts: from simplified instructions that proved effective in similar summarization tasks to instructions given to human annotators.
-A two-step prompting strategy was also used, taking human annotation instructions as an intermediate prompting step.
-We reported ROUGE and BERTScore, with experiments conducted on two datasets -- DialogSum \citep{chen-etal-2021-dialogsum} and DECODA \citep{favre-etal-2015-call}.
+In this work, we evaluated the ability of GPT models to generate dialogue summaries that adhere to human guidelines, which provides the following contributions:

+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Developing a range of prompts, from simplified instructions to detailed human-annotator guidelines, for summarization tasks; \item Evaluating three GPT models against task-specific pre-trained models on English and French datasets with distinct communication goals (DialogSum and DECODA); \item Assessing performance using automatic metrics (ROUGE, BERTScore, and LLM-as-judge) and a task-aligned human evaluation framework; \item Performing comprehensive analyses to assess and explain model performance, identifying both capabilities and limitations in meeting targeted communication objectives. \end{itemize}